Jaguar launches in-car cashless fuel payment

 It turns the car into a commerce surface

 Once the dashboard becomes a trusted place to authenticate and pay, the opportunity expands to other “on-the-go” services where drivers normally step out, wait, or juggle devices.
+A commerce surface is any interface that can identify the context, confirm the choice, and take payment without switching devices.

 It is a clean example of partner-led experience design